-- Central City Framework a plan for the future development of Wellington's central city (out for public consultation 20 June - 20 August) - Digital Strategy a citywide strategy in support of developing Wellington as a creative digital leader (out for public consultation 20 June - 20 August) - Arts and Culture Strategy a review of Council activities to ensure the most effective support for Wellington's 'Cultural Capital' status into the future (under development) - Events Strategy a review of Council's approach to investing in and supporting major commercial and community events (under development) - Climate Change Action Plan Completed in 2010, the Plan identifies priority actions for Wellington to mitigate the impacts of climate change - Water Efficiency and Conservation Plan Completed in early 2011, the Plan identifies actions to ensure efficient use of current water infrastructure and supply - Regional Waste Management Plan Development of a regional plan for managing and minimising waste (to be finalised late 2011)
+- Central City Framework a plan for the future development of Wellington's central city - Digital Strategy a citywide strategy in support of developing Wellington as a creative digital leader - Economic Development Strategy a citywide strategy to support the development of an economic development strategy for Wellington - Arts and Culture Strategy a review of Council activities to ensure the most effective support for Wellington's 'Cultural Capital' status into the future - Events Strategy - Climate Change Action Plan Completed in 2010, the Plan identifies priority actions for Wellington to mitigate the impacts of climate change - Town Belt Legislative and Policy Framework Review

+- Review of Capital Spaces

+- Water Efficiency and Conservation Plan

+- Regional Waste Management Plan.

 On behalf of Wellington residents, the Council invests heavily in the look and feel of the city, and services to homes and businesses.
-Looking at what the Council does in the context of the Toward 2040: Smart Green Wellington will have implications for decisionmaking and future investments in core services, including city infrastructure and urban planning.
+Looking at what the Council does in the context of the Strategy will have implications for decisionmaking and future investments in core services, including city infrastructure and urban planning.